AdobeDocs/experience-platform.en/help/sandboxes/ui/user-guide.md

 >[!IMPORTANT]
 >
 >The default production sandbox cannot be reset if the identity graph hosted within it is also being used by Adobe Analytics for the [Cross Device Analytics (CDA)](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html) feature, or if the identity graph hosted within it is also being used by Adobe Audience Manager for the [People Based Destinations (PBD)](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/destinations/people-based/people-based-destinations-overview.html) feature.
+Production sandboxes that are used for bi-directional segment sharing with Adobe Audience Manager or Audience Core Service also cannot be reset.

 Resetting a production or development sandbox deletes all resources associated with that sandbox (schemas, datasets, and so on), while maintaining the sandbox's name and associated permissions.
 This "clean" sandbox continues to be available under the same name for users that have access to it.